gshipley/summitlab14/Chapters/16-Scaling.md

 	Run 'rhc show-app scaledapp' for more details about your app.

-Log in to the web console with your browser and click on the *scaledapp* application.
+Log in to the management console with your browser and click on the *scaledapp* application.
 You will notice while looking at the gear details that it lists the number of gears that your application is currently using.

 ![](http://training.runcloudrun.com/ose2/scaledApp.png)

 ##**Setting the scaling strategy**

 OpenShift Enterprise allows users the ability to set the minimum and maximum numbers of gears that an application can use to handle increased HTTP traffic.
-This scaling strategy is exposed via the web console.
+This scaling strategy is exposed via the management console.
 While on the application details screen, click the *Scales 1 - 25* link to change the default scaling rules.

 ![](http://training.runcloudrun.com/ose2/scaledApp2.png)

 Change this setting to scale to 5 nodes and click the save button.
-Verify that the change is reflected in the web console by clicking on your applicaiton under the *Applications* tab.
+Verify that the change is reflected in the management console by clicking on your application under the *Applications* tab.

 ![](http://training.runcloudrun.com/ose2/scaledApp3.png)

 ##**Manual scaling**

 There are often times when a developer will want to disable automatic scaling in order to manually control when a new gear is added to an application.
-Some examples of when manual scaling may be preferred over automatic scaling could include:
+Some examples of when manual scaling may be preferred over automatic scaling could include the following:

 * If you are anticipating a certain load on your application and wish to scale it accordingly.
 * You have a fixed set of resources for your application.